aws-samples/using-rekognition-to-detect-sounds/README.md

 ## Cleanup

-To delete the sample application that you created, use the AWS CLI.
-Assuming you used your project name for the stack name, you can run the following:
+To delete the sample application that you created, use the SAM CLI.
+Substitute your stack name as the parameter:

 ```bash
 sam delete --stack-name sound-detect-blog